lextm/jekyll-theme-chirpy/_posts/2013-10-7-jexus-series-application-pool-setting.md

 | Option | Description |
 | ------ | ----------- |
-| httpd.processes | Equivalent to IIS’s maxProcesses, which enables/disables Web garden.
+| httpd.processes | Equivalent to IIS's maxProcesses, which enables/disables Web garden.
-| httpd.user | Equivalent to IIS’s userName, which specifies worker process identity.
+| httpd.user | Equivalent to IIS's userName, which specifies worker process identity.
 Note that due to Linux mechanism, there is no need to specify password in Jexus.
 | Runtime | Equivalent to managedRuntimeVersion.
 Note that Jexus supports the IIS style (major.minor), so it is valid to use Runtime=v4.0. |

 Jexus supports application pool recycle in the following manner,